pdelteil/BugBountyReportTemplates/takeovers/dns/azure.md

 ## Recommendations for fix

 * Disable the domain or update the authoritative nameservers to ones that are not susceptible to hijacking.
-* Delete the DNS zone from your DNS provider.
+* Delete the DNS zone from your DNS manager.

 ### Supporting Material/References: